-all leagues: eight (8) players.
+all other leagues: eight (8) players.

-Rookie: Defense: The thirteen (13) positions consist of the nine (9) Regular Baseball Positions: Catcher, Pitcher, 1st base, 2nd base, Shortstop, 3rd base, Right Fielder, Center Fielder and Left Fielder.
-The four (4) extra players are Short Right, Short Center, Mid-Center and Short Left.
+Rookie: Defense: The ten(10) positions consist of: Catcher (OPTIONAL), Pitcher, 1st base, 2nd base, Shortstop, 3rd base, Right Fielder, Center Fielder and Left Fielder, short center (dirt behind second base) and, if no catcher is played, a fourth outfielder.
 Once positioned, a player must play that position for the inning.
-Short Right, Mid-Center, and Short Left cannot be in the infield and must be in front of the outfielders behind the infielders.
 No infielders (except the pitcher and catcher) may start a play more than one step in front of a base or the base path.